D2S: Representing sparse descriptors and 3D coordinates for camera relocalization: Proposed Approach

 where $\beta$ is a scale factor chosen to make the expected value of reliability prediction $\hat{z}$ easy to reach a small value when the input descriptors belong to high uncertainty regions.

 The proposed module is theoretically simple.
 As illustrated in Eq. \ref{ori_equation}, it requires only a non-linear function $f$ to compute the scene coordinates of given descriptors.
-In practice, we approximate $f$ using a multi-layer perceptron (MLP) network.
-This approach has been shown to work well in experiments, particularly for small-scale indoor environments.
+In practice, we approximate $f$ using a multi-layer perceptron (MLP) network, which is similar to \cite{brachmann2023accelerated}.